IhnatVelykoivan/react-october/README.md

-# Lesson 1
+# Lesson 3
-In this lesson we are doing components and factoring the 'react' project Sofia hello!
+In this lesson we are work with "react-router-dom": "^6.27.0"

 # Project Location
 https://github.com/IhnatVelykoivan/react-october

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`